Palm Beach County Salvation Army emergency assistance.

-The Salvation Army provides both help and hope to the less fortunate in the Palm Beach County Florida region.
-They can provide emergency financial assistance to people with a crisis and who are in serious need.
+The Salvation Army provides both help as well as hope to the less fortunate in the Palm Beach County Florida region.
+They can provide emergency financial assistance for rent, utilities, food and more to people with a crisis and who are in serious need.
 In addition, case management, guidance, and social services are administered to the low income and seniors.

-Assistance programs offered by the Salvation Army can provide food, limited amounts of financial assistance for basic needs such as utility bills or rent, medications, and much more.
+Assistance programs offered by the Salvation Army can provide free food from a pantry, limited amounts of financial assistance for basic needs such as utility bills or rent, free prescription medication vouchers, and much more.
 The programs focus on people who don’t have the resources to help themselves, or who have run out of options.
 Since funding is limited, priority is given to those who are most at risk, such as senior citizens and families with children, or people on the verge of homelessness.

 The non-profit also serves as a ministry to the whole person, so their mind, body, and spirit.
-Meeting those needs is a hallmark of the social services and low income emergency assistance programs that are offered by The Salvation Army.
-Palm Beach County programs and resources include:
+Meeting those needs is a hallmark of the social services and low income emergency assistance programs that are offered by The Salvation Army Palm Beach County programs and resources include:

-In order to apply for emergency assistance, all applications and components require the individual to go through an intake needs assessment interview to be completed during the initial visit to the Salvation Army center.
+In order to apply for emergency assistance, including such resources as one time rental assistance, all applications and components require the individual to go through an intake needs assessment interview.
+This needs to be completed during the initial visit to the Salvation Army center.

 Homeless and Substance Abuse Programs - Each Palm Beach County Florida social service office attends to the basic needs of people on the verge of eviction and homeless people.
 Among other resources, they can get free food, clothing, hygiene needs and much more.
 Social workers will also encounter and counsel those who are battling serious issues such as substance abuse or alcohol.
 The Center of Hope is the main Salvation Army resource/program in Palm Beach to help these individuals.